List of articles № 7

 Cats communicate through a limited but expressive vocal repertoire.
 Recognizing which sounds indicate an attempt to join a human melody requires distinguishing ordinary calls from those that synchronize with musical cues.
 Typical cat vocalizations include:.
 Date latest changes: 2025-10-02 00:59

-Instruction: how to care for a cat suffering from arthritis.
+Instruction: how to tell if a cat is lacking vitamins.

 Instruction: how to teach a kitten not to bite hands and feet during play.